jadecobra/python_tdd_exercises/source/index.rst

 Pumping Python: How to solve problems with Test Driven Development
 #####################################################################

-The book has exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ with Python.
+This book has exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ with Python.
-I have put together what has worked for me over the past 10 years of learning the language and seeing other people use it.
+I have put together what has worked for me over a decade of learning the language and seeing other people use it.

 **********************
 Who is this book for?
 **********************

 * If you just started your journey, CONGRATULATIONS!
-You choose Python from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ available, Celebrate it.
-This book is for you
+You chose Python from the many available `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_, Celebrate it, this book is for you
-* If you are new to Test Driven Development in Python.
-This book is for you
+* If you are new to Test Driven Development in Python, this book is for you
-* If you are interested in Python.
-This book is for you
+* If you are interested in Python, this book is for you
-* If you use Python but do not know any of the errors below, This book is for you
+* If you use Python but do not know any of the errors below, this book is for you

   - :doc:`/exceptions/AssertionError`
   - :doc:`/exceptions/AttributeError`